JHU-CLSP/rockfish-tutorial/README.md

 # Repository Content
  - [`test_gpus`](test_gpus) shows how to run a simple script on the GPU processor.
 You can run `srun test_gpus.sh` to submit the job and make sure that you have access to GPU nodes.
  - [`classification-example`](classification-example) shows how to run a simple classification task on the GPU processor.
+You can run `srun train_on_rockfish.sh` to train a classifier on Rockfish.

 # FAQ